Euro zone bond yields extend fall after U.S. inflation data | Business

 Euro zone bond yields extend fall after U.S. inflation data

-Euro zone bond yields extended their fall on Wednesday and Germany's 10-year bond yield moved away from the 0% threshold amidst investor relief that a key U.S. inflation reading came in line with expectations.
-Cyprus also hired banks to sell a new 10-year bond, according to a lead manager memo seen by Reuters.
-Finally, Germany re-opened a 30-year bond at auction and raised 1.256 billion euros.
+The U.S. CPI reading also followed a jobs report last week that underscored a tightening labour market, putting further pressure on the Fed.
+In the primary market, Portugal raised 3 billion euros from a new 20-year bond that received 20 billion euros of investor demand, according to memos from two lead managers seen by Reuters.

-Euro zone bond yields extended their fall on Wednesday and Germany's 10-year bond yield moved away from the 0% threshold amidst investor relief that a key U.S. inflation reading came in line with expectations.
-In the 12 months through December, the U.S. CPI accelerated 7%, following a 6.8% advance in November, in line with expectations of a Reuters poll.
+Euro zone bond yields extended their fall on Wednesday and Germany's 10-year bond yield moved away from the 0% threshold amidst investor relief that a key U.S. inflation reading was in line with expectations.
+In the 12 months through December, the U.S. Consumer Price Index accelerated 7%, following a 6.8% advance in November, in line with the expectations of a Reuters poll.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)